aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/overview.md

   ~ that can be found in the LICENSE file.
   -->

-# Arista Validated Design Development
+# Arista Validated Designs Development

-**Arista Validated Design (AVD)** is maintained as a [GitHub project](https://github.com/aristanetworks/avd) under the Apache 2 license.
+**Arista Validated Designs (AVD)** is maintained as a [GitHub project](https://github.com/aristanetworks/avd) under the Apache 2 license.
 Users are encouraged to submit GitHub issues for feature requests and bug reports.

 ## Governance